careyjames/dns-scout/README.md

-# XtraDNS
+# DNS-Scout

-XtraDNS.py - A powerful and easy-to-use domain DNS lookup utility for the terminal.
+dns.py - A powerful and easy-to-use domain DNS lookup utility for the terminal.

 Description:
 Retrieves and displays WHOIS data (Registrar and Name Servers) and DNS records (MX and ALL TXT SPF records, including DMARC records if they exist) for a given domain.